johnathanvman/F6/index.md

 				if(map[party.y][party.x].tag == "Cave" || map[party.y][party.x].tag == "Entrance"){
 					if(map[party.y][party.x].units[0].Tags[0] == "Batgirl"){
 						Entrys.push("While exploring inside AMAP, a group of flying Batgirls find me!
 They swoop down for a fight!")
+					}else if(map[party.y][party.x].units[0].Tags[0] == "Goblingirl"){
+						Entrys.push("While exploring AMAP, a group of goblins "+randomEntry("ClothingGroup"+map[party.y][party.x].units[0].Clothing)+choose([" charge me with spears drawn!"," raise their spears as they charge!"," scream bloody murder while charging with their spears!"," charge at me with spears!"]))
+					}else if(map[party.y][party.x].units[0].Tags[0] == "Drowgirl"){
+						if(map[party.y][party.x].name.includes("Tunnel")){
+							Entrys.push("While walking through AMAP, a group of drow "+randomEntry("ClothingGroup"+map[party.y][party.x].units[0].Clothing)+choose([" find me."," approach me."," cross my path."," walk up to me."]))
+						}else if(map[party.y][party.x].name.includes("Underground")){
+							Entrys.push("While exploring AMAP, I stumble upon a drow gathering.
+They're "+randomEntry("ClothingGroup"+map[party.y][party.x].units[0].Clothing)+choose([", and seem pissed off at my intrusion!",", and don't seem happy to see me.",", and immediately stop what they're doing once they see me."]))
+						}else if(map[party.y][party.x].name.includes("Stairway")){
+							Entrys.push("While traversing the steps of AMAP, a group of drow "+randomEntry("ClothingGroup"+map[party.y][party.x].units[0].Clothing)+choose([" find me."," approach me."," cross my path."," walk up to me."]))
+						}else{
+							Entrys.push("While exploring AMAP, a group of drow "+randomEntry("ClothingGroup"+map[party.y][party.x].units[0].Clothing)+choose([" find me."," approach me."," cross my path."," walk up to me."]))
+						}
+						Entrys[Entrys.length-1] += choose([""],[
+							" One freezes for a moment when she notices I'm not wearing any pants.", " Each girl looks confused by my lack of clothing.", " One chuckles into her palm when she sees I'm naked.", " One cocks an eyebrow at my bare form, I guess she's never seen a naked man before.", " One points between my legs and demands I put on some pants.
+When I shake my head, she gets even more flustered.", " One motions towards my length, and asks why I'm naked.
+I only shrug, and the look on her face makes it obvious that she wanted a better answer.", " One points at my soft penis and they all laugh at my nudity.", " One points at my soft penis and chuckles.
+I try explaining that its only small because the tunnel is so cold, but she doesn't listen.", " They blush once they notice I'm completely nude."
+						])
+						Entrys[Entrys.length-1] += choose([" Blades slide free from their sheaths as the drow get ready for a fight."],[ " Their blades makes that cool <i>shink</i> noise when drawn.", " Their blades are drawn quickly as they get ready for a fight. ", " Their blades barely make a sound when drawn.", " There's no mercy in their eyes as they charge with weapons drawn!", " Blades slide free from their sheaths as the drow get ready for a fight.
+I look at my empty hands, and hope I'm able to handle armed opponents.", " Blades slide free from their sheaths as the drow get ready for a fight.
+I really should learn how to use a weapon, but I guess that will have to wait for later.", " Blades slide free from their sheaths as the drow get ready to attack.
+I doubt this counts as a fair fight.", ])
 					}else{
 						Entrys.push("While exploring inside AMAP, a group of "+randomEntry("HostileDesc")+" TAGs find me!
 They look ready for a fight!")
 					}